1 Enoch 14:20

 Pseudepigrapha

-17 And I looked and saw ⌈⌈therein⌉⌉ a lofty throne: its appearance was as crystal, and the wheels thereof as the shining sun, and there was the vision of cherubim.
-18 And from underneath the throne came streams of flaming fire so that I could not look thereon.
-19 And the Great Glory sat thereon, and His raiment shone more brightly than the sun and was whiter than any snow.
-20 None of the angels could enter and could behold His face by reason of the magnificence and glory and no flesh could behold Him.
-21 The flaming fire was round about Him, and a great fire stood before Him, and none around could draw nigh Him: ten thousand times ten thousand (stood) before Him, yet He needed no counselor.
-22 And the most holy ones who were nigh to Him did not leave by night nor depart from Him.
+17 And I looked and saw therein a lofty throne: its appearance was as crystal, and the wheels thereof as the shining sun, and there was the vision of cherubim.
+18 And from underneath the throne came streams of flaming fire so that I could not look upon it.
+19 And the Great Glory sat on it, and His garment shone more brightly than the sun and was whiter than any snow.
+20 None of the angels could enter and could behold His face because of the magnificence and glory and no flesh could behold Him.
+21 The flaming fire was all around Him, and a great fire stood before Him, and no one around could draw near Him: ten thousand times ten thousand stood before Him, yet He needed no counselor.
+22 And the most holy ones who were near to Him did not leave by night nor depart from Him.

 1 Timothy 6:16